 Subscribe!
 Subscribe!
 Subscribe!

 What’re you talking about in the CDB world?
-All sorts of things as it happens, bring it on we say as it fills a couple of pages and makes a nice spread.
+All sorts of things as it happens, bring it on we say.

 King of the IT crowd